Authentic Cacio e Pepe in 20 Minutes! (VIDEO)

 2. Grate Pecorino Cheese

-For Cacio e Pepe, which simple means Cheese and Pasta in Italian, you should use finely grated fresh Pecorino Romano cheese.
+For Cacio e Pepe, which simple means Cheese and Pepper in Italian, you should use finely grated fresh Pecorino Romano cheese.
 You want to use fresh to avoid any of the added preservatives in pre-grated cheese (these will prevent the cheese from melting nicely).
 The cheese will become the sauce, so it’s crucial it is finely grated – too thick and the sauce can become lumpy.

 Finely grate the cheese with a microplane into a bowl.
 Add the grated cheese to the pan with the coarse ground black pepper – note: the heat should be turned OFF.